Time & Date

 *The code will be available and valid from May 6 until July 5, 2026.

-On the occasion of the exhibition “Tilda Swinton – Ongoing,” discover a curated selection of publications on Swinton’s work, alongside a range of items inspired by her personality.
-At the specially designed shop within the exhibition space, you can choose from the official exhibition catalog to tote bags, cards, notebooks, stickers, as well as publications by the Onassis Foundation.
+On the occasion of the exhibition “Tilda Swinton – Ongoing,” discover a curated selection of publications on Swinton’s work, alongside items inspired by her personality.
+At the specially designed shop, you will find the official exhibition catalogue and a collectible shirt with handmade embroidery, created especially for the exhibition, along with tote bags, posters, T-shirts, cards, notebooks, stickers, and publications by the Onassis Foundation.

 The exhibition is organized by Eye Filmmuseum in close collaboration with Tilda Swinton.
 The exhibition was developed in co-production with Onassis Stegi.